Srinathreddy007/FineTuningTexttoImage-LoRA/README.md

 ```bash
 sbatch test.sbatch
 ```

+Note: Checkpoint files have not been uploaded to the Git Repo as the files are very large. </br>

 ## Caution: The GPU on local systems/ jupyter notebook would not be sufficient to load the model, hence it is adviced to run on HPC Cluster </br>

 ## Running the Code on the Local System